sjbennett123/polarlarp/content/past_writeups/202210/where_there_is_fire/_index.md

 ---
-title: "Where there is fire"
+title: "Where There is Fire"
 date: 2022-11-10T10:33:21-05:00
 draft: false
 weight: 10